betonk/betonk/README.md

-# Hello Everyone!!
+# Hello Everyone!

-yo! 👋 you can call me Fathon (faton), I am a frontend Development and data science from Indonesia.
+yo! 👋 you can call me Fathon (faton), I am a Junior UI/UX Designer and frontend Development from Indonesia.

 <p align="left">
 <a href="https://github.com/betonk">